TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml50x/README.txt

   make mig
   make install-unisim

-  It is essential to use ISE 13.4.
-MIG generation is not supported for any other ISE version in this design.
+  It is essential to use ISE-13.4 or later.

 * The SSRAM can be interfaced with the LEON2 Memory controller.
   Start GRMON with -ramrws 1 when the LEON2 controller is used.